rojaswestall/twitter_cryptobot/README.md

-# twitter_bot
+# twitter_cryptobot
-A twitter bot with lots of functionality
+A twitter bot that monitors and tweets the price of certain cryptocurrencies